KirillMcQ/SRTOS/GUIDES.md

 }
 ```

+## Explanations:

 This part imports the necessary header files.
-System-defined imports like `stdint.h` are included in `config.h`, so the user does not need to worry about including these.
+System-defined imports like `stdint.h` are included in `config.h`.

 ```
 #include "config.h"
 #include "task.h"
 ```

-This part defines the memory needed for the task.
+This defines the memory needed for the task.
 Every task has 3 statically-defined components: the stack, TCB, and TaskNode.
 These are explained in `DESIGN.md`.

 ```
 uint32_t task1Stack[STACK_SIZE];